m3db/m3/src/dbnode/encoding/proto/docs/encoding.md

 If so, then its value will be `1` and the subsequent bits should be interpreted as a `varint` encoding the length of the bitset followed by the actual bitset bits as discussed above.
 If the value is `0`, then there is no bitset to decode.

+At this point, if the stream is not byte-aligned, it is passed with zeros up to the next byte boundary.
+This reduces compression slightly (a maximum of 7 bits per message that contains non-custom encoded fields), but significantly improves the speed at which large marshalled protobuf fields can be encoded and decoded.

-Finally, this portion of the encoding will end with a final `varint` that encodes the length of the bytes that resulted from calling `Marshal()` on the message (where any custom-encoded or unchanged fields were cleared) followed by the actual marshalled bytes themselves.
+Finally, this portion of the encoding will end with a `varint` that encodes the length of the bytes that would be generated by calling `Marshal()` on the message (where any custom-encoded or unchanged fields were cleared) followed by the actual marshalled bytes themselves.